letsencrypt/website/content/en/docs/faq.md

 ## A website using Let's Encrypt is engaged in Phishing/Malware/Scam/... , what should I do?

 We recommend reporting such sites to Google Safe Browsing and the Microsoft Smart Screen program, which are able to more effectively protect users.
-Here is the Google reporting URL:
+Here are the reporting URLs:

 * [https://safebrowsing.google.com/safebrowsing/report_badware/](https://safebrowsing.google.com/safebrowsing/report_badware/)
 * [https://www.microsoft.com/en-us/wdsi/support/report-unsafe-site-guest](https://www.microsoft.com/en-us/wdsi/support/report-unsafe-site-guest)